tristanisfeld/gulp-multi/README.md

 With a gulp multi task file configuration will help with the problems mentioned above.
 That's not to say that a multi task file set up can not also become that way if poorly designed.
 And at first, it can be tricky to wrap your head around.
 Basicly what this does is take a gulpfile which can be anywhere from 50 lines to multiple hundreds of lines, and turns it into a couple dozen and splits your tasks up into individual tasks with their own file.
 You can then do a few other nifty things to help manage this, which I will get into a little later.
 But the best part, is that you can then save your tasks as gists and import them in easily to each new project, share them with others, with very little configuration.

 This also allows for you to be able to leave lots of comments in your gulp tasks, and comment out certain parameters not used in every project, but often enough to not want to have to look at the documentation everytime you need it.

+Other extra benefits:
+* Using external config file can provide autocomplete functionality in many editors
+  * Using visual studio code for example, requiring an external file gives you access to autocomplete.
+Storing the source location as a property in a task object, you get `config.` listing all of your tasks, then `config.taskName.` listing all of your task options, resulting in `config.taskName.src` and `config.taskName.dest` etc. Nice!

 --------------------------------------------------------------------------